mveteanu/CodeAvenger/_posts/2017-04-13-Run-legacy-business-applications-using-DOSBOX.md

 DOSBOX in a web browser
 -----------------------

 There is even possible to run DOSBOX in a web browser.
-For more details about that option and the technology behind it, please check by other [article](http://www.codeavenger.com/2017/02/14/JavaScript-compilers.-Part-III-JavaScript-the-new-bytecode.html).
+For more details about that option and the technology behind it, please check my other [article](http://www.codeavenger.com/2017/02/14/JavaScript-compilers.-Part-III-JavaScript-the-new-bytecode.html).

 VMA